 - Air France Line 1 to Orly Airport

 - Line 28 Gare Saint Lazare - Porte d'Orléans

 - Ligne 91 - Montparnasse 2 - Gare TGV - Bastille

 Subway Lines 4, 6, 12, and 13

-Saint-Lazare rail station provides rail services to Paris' western suburbs as well as to northwestern France.
+Saint-Lazare rail station, located at 3, Rue d'Amsterdam in Arrondissement 8, provides rail services to Paris' western suburbs as well as to northwestern France.
 It is Paris' second busiest rail station after the Gare du Nord.
 The Gare Saint-Lazare has been featured in a number of artworks and in movies and has recently been under restoration.